DotCamp/ultimate-blocks-legacy/readme.txt

 = 3.1.4 =

+* NEW: Number settings (Show Number, Number Prefix, Number Suffix) in the progress bar block.
 * IMPROVE: Change default counter, and label font size in the counter block.
 * FIX: Counter bug when change animation.
 * FIX: Image slider not showing properly in row block